 the tree icon beside Human Machine Systems Design (step

-10 in process flow As in Scenario
+10 in process flow

 1, the patron clicked a tree link on a full record screen